-We are fully committed to making these web pages available to as many people as possible, and removing barriers that prevent users from using our website.
+We are committed to making these web pages available to as many people as possible, and removing barriers that prevent people from using our website.

 Accessibility on the site is guided by the World Wide Web Consortium’s Web Content Accessibility Guidelines.